I.Cl.S. - About the Society

 'Clematis International'

-This is the Society's journal, normally produced annually and generally despatched in the first half of the year.
+This is the Society's journal, normally produced annually and generally dispatched in the first half of the year.
 It contains news and updates on Clematis issues, articles from members from around the world, both academic and practical, book reviews and much more.

 Return to top of page